AnkushSarow/Data_Structures/README.md

 # Data_Structures

-In this repo, I will practice the implementation of various data structures and algorithms.
+In this repo, I will practice the basic implementation of various data structures.

-Currently implemented:

-  Data Structures:

-    Linked list - singly and doubly
-    Stack (resizable array and linked list)